 It was the drunken boys from the Mystic Grill.

-the car pulled up beside them and the occupants waved and started to yell and whistle.
+They pulled up beside them and started to yell and whistle.

 Elena and Bonnie continued to walk, ignoring the boys.
 They were going around the final corner, any moment they would be in sight of Bonnie's house.

-The hoots and calls became more menacing in tone.
-Suddenly, the car stopped alongside the girls.
-They broke into a run,panicing, Bonnie shouted for help, but in a moment the car door had opened and four boys jumped out.
+The hoots and calls became more menacing.
+Suddenly the car stopped alongside the girls.
+They broke into a run, Bonnie shouted for help, but in a moment the car door had opened and four boys jumped out.